lovemearowlet/ssbs/README.md

 - Makefile is very generic so feel free to edit to your liking!
 - Made by SP649
 - Lines of code (counting makefile): 105
+## to do
+- add a config file
+- add a build directory
+- add more functions